Nitrokey/nitrokey-documentation/nitropad/firmware-update-1.4.rst

 5. Split the modified firmware image using ``dd`` (as described in the coreboot documentation) into ``-top`` and ``-bottom``

-6. Flash the images to the matching nand-flash chips using your flasher and clamp
+6. Flash the images to the matching flash chips using your flasher and clamp

 7. Reboot into your system (you should see ``-maximized`` inside the Heads menu)